quicwg/base-drafts/draft-ietf-quic-transport.md

 received.

-### Client Behavior {{migration-client}}
+### Client Behavior {#migration-client}

 A client triggers connection migration to a new address by sending a PATH_CHALLENGE as a probe or by switching to sending all packets to the new address.
 The client SHOULD do PMTU verification before considering migration complete.
-The client also participates in a validation that the server may initiate to confirm the client's ownership of its address (see
+The client also participates in an address validation that the server may initiate to confirm the client's ownership of its address (see
 {{migration-server}}).

+A client migrating to a new network SHOULD use a new connection ID for packets sent from the new address if at all possible, see {{migration-linkability}} for further discussion.
+A client may be unaware of connection migration due to NAT rebinding and may consequently not change its connection ID on NAT rebindings.

 #### Verifying the PMTU